At the

 Charles Vidor’s

-particular interest is the situation of the artist, not so much personally as
+interest is the situation of the artist, not so much personally as in the case

-in the case of Hans Christian Andersen but with respect to the great
+of Hans Christian Andersen but with respect to the great public, let us

-public, let us say, or the nation or the time.
-He posits a violinist playing
+say, or the nation or the time.
+He posits a violinist playing the Tchaikovsky

-the Tchaikovsky Concerto, demonstrates (as Russell does) the music’s power to
+Concerto, demonstrates (as Russell does) the music’s power to sustain

-sustain existence, and imagines the player as representing the ideal artist
+existence, and imagines the player as representing the ideal artist outside of

-outside of time or nation.
-Opposite to this is a pianist in the Rachmaninov
+time or nation.
+Opposite to this is a pianist in the Rachmaninov Second

-Second Concerto, a man bereaved by his love of a girl who loves the violinist.
+Concerto, a man bereaved by his love of a girl who loves the violinist.
+All of

 The girl is